 You can escape to a place lost in time when you take a trip to Aran.

-The Aran Islands are a celebration of Irish language, culture, history, and music.
+These Islands are a celebration of Irish language, culture, history, and music.
 You can find an amazing display of some of the oldest archaeological remains in all of Ireland such as the world famous fort Dun Aonghasa on Inis Mor.
 It’s all there from castles, prehistoric forts, ancient church ruins and dwellings, to holy well’s visited by its first settlers.
 As shown in Robert J Flaherty’s 1934 film ‘Man of Aran’, life here hasn’t always been easy.
 But with that resilient Irish spirit and grit, life on these Islands has persevered and thrived over centuries.

-Music can be heard almost every night in the traditional Irish pubs.
-If your looking to meet some locals and practice your Irish- this is the place to be.
+Music can be enjoyed almost every night in the traditional Irish pubs.
+Therefore if you’re looking to meet some locals and practice your Irish- this is the place to be.

-Famous for their wild landscapes off the beaten track these islands never fail to wow.
-The three islands were once ‘one’ with the famed Burren, in County Clare.
-The islands are located just west of The Burren and are separated from it by the South Sound.
+Famous for their wild landscapes and off the beaten track roads, these Islands never fail to wow.
+The three islands were once ‘one’ with the famed Burren Region, in County Clare.
+They are located just west off the coast of the Burren and are separated from it by the South Sound.
 They have most likely been separate islands for 8,000 years.
 Likewise with the Burren, they are a unique place of ecological significance.
-It is the only place in the world where plants from the Arctic, Antarctic, and Mediterranean all grow in the limestone pavement displaying the unique flora every spring.
+It is the only place in the world where plants from the Arctic, Antarctic, and Mediterranean all grow in the same area.

 The rich wildlife of the Islands is also another reason to visit.
 The local wildlife such as seal colony’s, dolphins, and basking sharks are something to keep watch for on your visit.
-Close by on the Cliffs of Moher is Ireland’s largest sea bird colony.
-So the islands are also a bird watchers paradise.
+In addition close by on the Cliffs of Moher is one of Europe’s largest sea bird colonies.
+So the Islands are also a bird watchers paradise.

 Immortalised in Irish hearts forever is the famous BBC series, ‘Father Ted’.
-This wildly popular programme brought Aran Islands and traditional West of Ireland culture to global audiences.
+This wildly popular television program brought Aran Islands and traditional West of Ireland culture to global audiences.
 Father Ted fans can visit the very places this iconic series was filmed such as the Plassey Shipwreck on Inis Oirr, and most importantly our very own ticket office on Doolin Pier!